 Net cash provided by operating activities for the years ended December 31, 2024 and 2023 was \$6,805 million and \$11,599 million, respectively, a decrease of \$4,794 million, or 41%.
 This decrease was primarily driven by the \$6.0 billion IRS Tax Litigation Deposit, an unfavorable impact due to foreign currency exchange rate fluctuations, higher other tax payments, increased charitable donations, and the reduced operating cash flows resulting from the refranchising of our bottling operations.
 The decrease was also impacted by additional annual incentive payments in the current year due to improved business performance in the prior year.
 These items were partially offset by strong cash operating results, the transfer of surplus international plan assets from pension trusts to general assets of the Company, payments in the prior year resulting from the buildup of inventory to manage potential supply chain disruptions, increased dividend payments from our equity method investees, and \$167 million of the \$275 million milestone payment for fairlife in the prior year.
 Refer to Note 2 of Notes to Consolidated Financial Statements for additional information on the refranchising of our bottling operations.
-Refer to Note 14 of Notes to Consolidated Financial Statements for additional information on the pension transfer.
-Refer to Note 17 of Notes to Consolidated Financial Information on the milestone payment for fairlife.
+Refer to Note 12 of Notes to Consolidated Financial Statements for additional information on the milestone payment for fairlife.